JustinSoflin/Diicot-Mexals-Cryptominer-Worm-Post-Compromise-Analysis/README.md

 <br>

 - What this means:
-   - A persistent root-level session existed for ~48 hours
+   - A persistent root-level session existed for ~5 days
-   - That session repeatedly executed thousands of short-lived binaries
+   - That session repeatedly executed _estimated thousands of_ short-lived binaries
    - Filenames were randomized: `owqtmtieus`, `nwvslhwzwf`, etc.
    - Execution counts were throttled per binary
    - Activity pattern indicates automation, not human typing